Resources for Users of R

 LURN for blind R users

 In the past, I had chosen to zip all the individual LaTeX source files for the different chapters of the document together.
 I think the new way is better.
-As an alternative, go to the e-book version mentioned above, but be warned it is in plain html and some things won't be great reading with screen readers.
+As an alternative, go to the e-book version mentioned above, but be warned it is in plain html and some things won't be great reading using your screen reader software.

 The BrailleR project